Easy 2-Step Smoky Chipotle Salsa

 Cook Time: 0 minutes

-This versatile smoky salsa made with chipotle peppers is great for pairing with guacamole and chips, as a topping to your favorite tacos or quesadillas.
+This super-easy, two-step smoky salsa comes together in minutes with chipotle peppers and is perfect with guacamole and chips or spooned over your favorite tacos and quesadillas.

 Featured Recipe Image